 Pine is actually a broad term that encompasses more than 170 different species of coniferous trees that fall within the Pinaceae family.
-You can find species of pine in the majority of the Northern hemisphere, but there is only one species that is native to the southern hemisphere.
-While some species have been introduced to ore tropical climates for lumber or ornamental purposes, pines are very hardy and tend to become invasive in these regions, so it is slightly discouraged by the international community.
-These trees can have impressive lifespans, some stretching to 1,000 years in age, and the oldest known “pine” tree in the world is over 4,500 years old and can be found in California.
+You can find species of pine in the majority of the Northern hemisphere, but there is only one that is native to the southern hemisphere.
+While some species have been introduced to the tropical climates for lumber or ornamental purposes, pines are very hardy and tend to become invasive in these regions, so they are slightly discouraged by the international community.
+These trees can have impressive lifespans, some stretching to 1,000 years of age, and the oldest known “pine” tree in the world is over 4,500 years old and can be found in California.

 In terms of medicinal benefits, pine needles, cones, bark, and resin all hold medicinal qualities, as well as the pine essential oil that can be extracted.
-The innermost bark can be dried and eaten, and is valued for its high nutrient content, while pine needles can be brewed into a popular tea that has a number of beneficial qualities.
-Below, we’ll take a closer look at some of the most important health benefits of pine.
+The innermost bark can be dried and eaten and is valued for its high nutrient content, while the needles can be brewed into a popular tea that has a number of beneficial qualities.

 Health Benefits of Pine

-Immune System: Whether you consume the dried bark peels of pine trees or brew a tea from the pine needles, you will be able to access a considerable amount of vitamin C, an unusually high amount for a tree species, actually.
-Vitamin C is an essential element of our immune system, as it stimulates the production of white blood cells and has antioxidant qualities that help prevent chronic illness and disease.
+Whether you consume the dried bark peels of pine trees or brew a tea from the pine needles, you will be able to access a considerable amount of vitamin C, an unusually high amount of a tree species, actually.
+Vitamin C is an essential element of our immune system, as it stimulates the production of white blood cells and has antioxidant qualities that help prevent chronic illness and diseases.
 Furthermore, vitamin C is a crucial component of collagen, which is necessary to create new cells, muscles, tissues, and blood vessels.

-Skin and Hair Benefits: Vitamin A does a bit more than help your vision; it also prevents oxidative stress in your skin, helping to keep your skin looking young and wrinkle-free by eliminating free radicals.
+Vitamin A does a bit more than helping your vision; it also prevents oxidative stress in your skin, helping to keep your skin looking young and wrinkle-free by eliminating free radicals.
 Furthermore, the vitamin C helps to speed the healing process and vitamin A reduces the appearance of blemishes and scars, even from skin conditions like acne.
 In terms of your hair, vitamin A and C both help give a rich luster to your locks and prevent hair loss and dandruff.

-A Final Word of Warning: The potent mix of chemicals and active ingredients in pine can be dangerous for pregnant women, as it has been known in some situations to cause miscarriages.
-Furthermore, a few varieties of pine can be toxic when consumed, so always get your pine needles and bark from a certified herbalist and avoid picking needles in the wild, as you can’t be sure what other environmental or atmospheric factors may have contaminated the needles or roots.
+Word of Caution: The potent mix of chemicals and active ingredients in pine can be dangerous for pregnant women, as it has been known in some situations to cause miscarriages.
+Furthermore, a few varieties can be toxic when consumed, so always get your pine needles and bark from a certified herbalist and avoid picking needles in the wild, as you can’t be sure what other environmental or atmospheric factors may have contaminated the needles or roots.